-Recent studies have shown that Crotch bumble bee and western bumble bee have experienced significant reductions in both their range and relative abundance and are far less common than they were historically in areas where the species persist (The Xerces Society for Invertebrate Conservation 2018:5).
+Although not federally or state listed, The Xerces Society considers Crotch bumble bee and western bumble bee endangered with extinction throughout their ranges.
+Recent studies have shown that these species have experienced significant reductions in both their range and relative abundance and are far less common than they were historically in areas where the species persist (The Xerces Society for Invertebrate Conservation 2018:5).